 My laptop crashed and it corrupted my external hard drive.
 When I tried to repair the partitions I found a folder named found.000 with a lot of my files, but they’re not organised.
 How can I recover the data so that it’s organised in the same places as before?

-Even the slightest mishap can cause data problems with a computer.
-Not using Windows’ essential “Eject USB Mass Storage Device” which safely removes external drives or memory sticks can result in data loss or even corrupting the drive.
-Fortunately, there are a number of ways to fix a corrupt drive.
-But the data that is saved to the found.000 folder might not present itself in the way you’d expect.
-So, how to recover files found.000 folder?
+Even the slightest mishap can cause data problems with storage devices and people may often encounter corrupt drives.
+While a corrupt drive can be fixed with the Check Disk function of Windows, the data saved to the found.000 folder might not present itself in the way you expect.
+So how to recover files from found.000 folder?
 This article will explain what you need to know about the recovery process.

-Upon investigating this mysterious folder, you’ll probably have some questions.
-First of all, what are all of these CHK files that you see?
+Upon investigating this mysterious folder, you probably have some questions.
+First of all, what are all these CHK files that you see?

-Now to the folder itself, what is found.000?
-This folder is simply what CHKDSK uses to stores the recovered files.
+Now to the folder itself, what is found.000 folder?
+This folder is simply what CHKDSK uses to store the recovered files.
 Everything inside of this system folder is in the CHK format.
-If you're wondering why you've used CHKDSK but can't see found.000, that's because it's a hidden folder.
+If you're wondering why you've used CHKDSK but can't see found.000 folder, that's because it's hidden by default.